wvanderwey/ROP/Get-started.md

 ##Toy example

-Small training data (3000 unmapped reads saved in .fastq format) is distributed with the ROP package and can access under ROP directory:
+Small training data (3000 unmapped reads saved in .fastq format) is distributed with the ROP package.
+Please note that selected reads are randomly selected and might not represent the typical reads of RNA-Seq experiment.
+The reads are provided for demonstration purposes and can be accessed under ROP directory:

 ```
 /rop/example/unmappedExample.fastq